wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    EXTRTA Resource Record  The EXTRA resource record (defined below)
       carries a list fo additional records to send.

+Kumari, et al.          Expires December 28, 2016               [Page 3]

+Internet-Draft              DNS Extra Answers                  June 2016

    Primary query  A Primary query (or primary question) is a QNAME that
       the name server operator would like to return additional answers for.

-Kumari, et al.          Expires December 28, 2016               [Page 3]

-Internet-Draft            DNS Multiple Answers                 June 2016

    Supporting DNSSEC information  Supporting DNSSEC information is the
       DNSSEC RRSIGs that prove the authenticity of the Additional records.

+   Stub Resolver  The term "Stub Resolver" is used in this document to
+      refer to the most common instance of a DNS client sending DNS requests to a Recursive Resolver.
+However, other DNS clients are not excluded from these usages and where we write "Stub Resolver" you may read it as "Stub Resolver or other DNS client".

 4. Returning multiple answers